mattvalentine/basic-machine-config/README.md

 and then it should run the ansible scripts.
 It can take a while to run (especially `Install packages`), by all means go get lunch or grab a beer or something.
 If you get antsy like me, feel free to ssh in from another terminal session, and open top to monitor for dpkg and apt-get commands to make yourself feel more confident that it's still working.

 If it's successful, it should reboot a minute or so after the script completes, and show it's hostname and IP address on grey background.
 From there you can ssh in and run whatever you want.
+Try to ssh in and run `glxgears` to test.

 Happy hacking!